timecapsulellc/Capsule/readme.md

     python3 entry_with_update.py --listen

-Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for Fooocus Anime/Realistic Edition.
+Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for Capsule Anime/Realistic Edition.

 ### Linux (AMD GPUs)